chocolatey/choco-wiki/FeaturesChocolateyCentralManagement.md

 ### How can I view what SSL registrations have been made by the installation of chocolatey-management-service

-By default, the installation of the `chocolatey-management-service` package will register a single netsh binding between a self-signed certifcate (created at the point of installation) and port 24020.
+By default, the installation of the `chocolatey-management-service` package will register a single netsh binding between a self-signed certificate (created at the point of installation) and port 24020.
 This can be verified using the following command:

 ~~~powershell
 netsh http show sslcert